SCLW/Circuitry-Based-Sound/readme.md

 # Mixer
 There are generally two ways of mixing signals together, active and passive mixing.
+Active mixing involes components that need a power supply, such as operational amplifiers.
+Passive mixing works without an additional power supply, but introduces a voltage drop. hence the part count is less.
 For most audio applications it is desired to control the portion of each input signal in the sum of the output mix.

 ## Passive Mixer
 Passive mixing is a very simple method that can be accomplished by using resistors for each source.